mdaffin/disconnected.systems/content/blog/2017-03-04-pi-zero-w-rover-setup.md

 "blog/2016-03-21-raspberry-pi-archlinuxarm-setup.md" >}}) we will be adding a few steps to the end of the [customisation stage]({{< relref "blog/2016-03-21-raspberry-pi-archlinuxarm-setup.md#install-and-configure-your-install"
 >}}).
-You can also follow along from a running pi if you have raspian.
+You can also follow along from a running pi if you have raspbian.

 ## The hardware